tjme/restless/README.md

 ========
 [![MIT license](http://img.shields.io/badge/license-MIT-lightgrey.svg)](http://opensource.org/licenses/MIT)

-Restless is a highly automated way to provide a RESTful back-end/server.
+Restless automates the provision of a RESTful back-end/server, and relational database.

 It enables you to create a REST API and SQL relational database, simply by declaring it (using TypeScript decorators).